eyeinthesky6/VibeKit/docs/api-reference.md

 # API Reference

 This document lists all backend API endpoints, their methods, and a short description.
-For usage examples and schemas, see [API_USAGE.md](./API_USAGE.md) and `types/app/`.
+Endpoints are implemented in `/backend/app/api/`.
+For usage examples and schemas, see [API_USAGE.md](./API_USAGE.md) and `/backend/types/app/`.

 ---